sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 For and embedded system to be deployed in safety-critical environments also implies that that the task and functions that it performs must be effective and reliable.

+**Deterministic system**: A deterministic system is that system, that with a give set of inputs, it always have the same outputs.
+In other words, in a given scenario it will always have the same response.
+This is an important propierty for safety or real-time systems, because determinstic systems can be tested and proven.

 **CRITICAL SYSTEM** Is a system that must be highly reliable, and keep this reliability even when it is developed, and evolves.
 Usually, these systems are classified into the following groups: